Crypto Fear & Greed Index: What It Is and How to Use It

 This suggests that more and more market participants are disposing of assets, the market is in a downward/bearish direction, and there is a possibility that certain assets may be trading below their purported value.

-Alternatively, if the Index shows extreme greed and is trending towards greedier over the previous weeks, this suggests that greed is dominant and markets are thus far in an upwards/bullish direction — and that some assets may be trading above their purported value.
+Alternatively, if the index shows extreme greed and is trending to greedier over the previous weeks, this suggests that greed is dominant and markets are thus far in an upwards/bullish direction — and that some assets may be trading above their purported value.

 It is important to understand that these indicators reflect the emotions of some market participants and are not definitive indicators of future market performance.
 It is also critical to avoid the ‘herd mentality’ of simply following the market sentiment without paying attention to other key indicators.
 In some situations, extreme fear or extreme greed can signal an upcoming turnaround in market conditions, which can be detrimental to market participants who miss the signs.

-Crypto Fear and Greed Indexes provide a pulse check of the market sentiment that could be used — amongst other indicators — to understand the market situation.
+Crypto Fear & Greed Indexes provide a pulse check of the market sentiment that could be used — amongst other indicators — to understand the market situation.
 There are several indexes available, such as Alternative.me’s index.
-Crypto.com is launching its own Fear and Greed Index soon, so stay tuned!
+Crypto.com is launching its own Fear & Greed Index soon, so stay tuned!

 Due Diligence and Do Your Own Research